amb26/ponder/content/wip/2025-09-26-this-week's-reactive-chats.md

 * Linear functions – genuine linear functions such as `C = 5 * (F - 32) / 9`, boolean NOT, etc. which can be
 "invertible on sight" when seen by the parser without the user needing to do anything about it.
 * Manually inverted functions – the user manually supplies an inverse and is assumed to know what they are doing.
-* [Good functions](/term/a-good-function) – A closed algebra of blessed functions not doing excessive computation and likely not invertible at all
+* [Good functions](/term/a-good-function) proper – A closed algebra of blessed functions not doing excessive computation and likely not invertible at all
 * Anything else